carlsonad/vscode-mssql_wiki/customize-shortcuts.md

 # Customize Keyboard Shortcuts

-The vscode mssql extension offers various keyboard shortcuts which can be customized through vscode itself or through a user preference for the extension.
+The mssql for VS Code extension offers various keyboard shortcuts which can be customized through VS Code itself or through a user preference for the extension.

-## Through Vscode
+## Through VS Code

 `extension.runQuery`